3mdeb/3mdeb-website/content/faq-shop.md

 #### Q: Do the prices in the shop include VAT?

 No, the prices listed in the shop are exclusive of VAT.
-23% VAT may be added to the final price of your order depending on your billing and shipping address.
+A 23% VAT may be added to the final price of your order, depending on the destination country of your shipment.

 #### Q: When can I use the 0% VAT option?

-You can use the 0% VAT method if you have a valid EU VAT number, meaning your billing address is registered to your company.
+You can use the 0% VAT rate (reverse charge) if you're a business customer based in another EU country (outside of Poland) and provide a valid EU VAT number.
+In this case, your billing address must be registered to your company.

+Please note that the 0% VAT rate does not apply to companies based in Poland — for Polish businesses, the standard 23% VAT must still be added.

 #### Q: If I order as a private person what VAT will I need to pay?